Ultimate Solutions to Resolve MS SQL Server Error 2

 3. check the box adjacent to Allow remote connections to this server and click OK.

-A – You should enable your SQL Server services and TCP/IP network protocol.
-Still, it is not fix then, allow the remote location.
+Ans: You should enable your SQL Server services and TCP/IP network protocol.
+Still, it is not fixed, allow the remote location.